bartellramsey/wyze-ha-fork/README.md

 ## Fork from kevinvincent's repo
-This is a fork to maintain compatibility after the 2021.4 breaking change.
-I will continue to provide fixes for any future breaking changes but I will not be adding support any product that were not currently supported by Kevin.
+This is a fork to maintain compatibility after the 2021.4 breaking change with version requirements.

 # Home Assistant - WYZE Sense Component